Agkistrodon: Reproduction

 The members of the genus Agkistrodon are all ovoviviparous.

 A 2012 study found that they are not only capable of parthenogenesis (asexual reproduction), but that litters created without a male may account for up to 5% of litters in the wild, even in areas that have males present.
 This phenomenon had previously only been observed in captive populations.

 Venom

-Pit vipers of the genus Agkistrodon rely on a potent venom they produce for their survival.
-Used to immobilize prey and fend off predators, one bite can inject enough venom into a human to cause severe pain, swelling, weakness, difficulty breathing, hemorrhaging, gangrene, fever, vomiting, and in rare instances, even death.
+Pit vipers of the genus Agkistrodon rely on a potent venom to immobilize prey and fend off predators.
+One bite can inject enough venom into a human to cause severe pain, swelling, weakness, difficulty breathing, hemorrhaging, gangrene, fever, vomiting, and in rare instances, even death.

 The venom of all species is assumed to be not unlike that of A. contortrix, which contains thrombin-like enzymes that act upon the coagulant activity of the blood.
 A study of electrophoretic patterns of proteins in venoms among and within populations of A. contortrix and A. piscivorus showed that substantial variation exists, and no reason exists to believe that these differences do not correspond with variations in toxicity.